 BMO Credit Facility.
 We and our subsidiaries and Genesys, as guarantors, have entered into a credit agreement (as amended, the "BMO Credit Agreement") with BMO Harris Bank, N.A., or BMO, that provides for a revolving line of credit of up to \$7.5 million, subject to a borrowing base calculation, and a delayed draw term loan facility of up to \$3.0 million.
 The \$7.5 million revolving credit facility includes a \$5.0 million standby letter of credit sub-facility.
-As of July 1, 2016, there were no outstanding borrowings under the revolving line of credit and approximately \$1.7 million in loans outstanding under the term loan facility and, after considering the BMO Credit Agreement's borrowing base calculation and debt covenants (each as described below), \$7.5 million under the revolving line of credit and \$1.3 million under the delayed draw term loan facility were available for borrowing.
+As of September 30, 2016, there were no outstanding borrowings under the revolving line of credit, approximately \$1.0 million in letters of credit outstanding under the standby letter of credit sub-facility, approximately \$1.6 million in loans outstanding under the delayed draw term loan facility and, after considering the BMO Credit Agreement's borrowing base calculation and debt covenants (each as described below), \$6.5 million under the revolving line of credit and \$1.4 million under the delayed draw term loan facility were available for borrowing.

 The term loan bears interest, at our option, at (a) the base rate plus an applicable margin ranging between 1.25% and 1.75%, or (b) the LIBOR rate plus an applicable margin ranging between 2.25% and 2.75%.
 Borrowings under the revolving line of credit bear interest, at our option, at (a) the base rate plus an applicable margin ranging between 0.75% and 1.25%, or (b) the LIBOR rate plus an applicable margin ranging between 1.75% and 2.25%.
 The applicable margin is determined based on our total leverage ratio.
-Interest on the term loan is payable quarterly, beginning April 13, 2015 and was 3.1% as of July 1, 2016.
-Principal on the term loan is payable on the last day of each March, June, September, and December in each year, with the amount of each such principal installment equal to: (i) \$75,000 on the last day of September and December 2016, and (ii) all of the remaining outstanding principal amount on March 24, 2017.
+Interest on the term loan is payable quarterly, beginning April 13, 2015 and was 3.1% as of September 30, 2016.
+Principal on the term loan is payable on the last day of each March, June, September, and December in each year, with the amount of each such principal installment equal to: (i) \$75,000 on the last day of December 2016, and (ii) all of the remaining outstanding principal amount on March 24, 2017.
 The Company is currently in the process of negotiating a refinancing of the credit facility under the BMO Credit Agreement; however, the Company may not be able to refinance such facility on terms favorable to it or at all.
 In the event the Company does not refinance the credit facility, the Company intends to repay any outstanding amounts with cash on hand.
 The term loan is governed by the terms of the BMO Credit Agreement.

 All borrowings under the revolving line of credit are limited to a borrowing base equal to roughly 75% of the eligible accounts receivable plus 50% of the lower of cost or market value of our eligible inventory, each term as defined in the BMO Credit Agreement.
-Under the BMO Credit Agreement, as of July 1, 2016, no cash amounts are restricted.
+Under the BMO Credit Agreement, as of September 30, 2016, no cash amounts are restricted.
 The revolving line of credit matures on March 24, 2017 and term loans can be requested at any time prior to February 22, 2017, which would mature March 24, 2017.